 Journals and databases give you access to the latest information on your subject.
 This page has links to the most useful journals, databases and websites for your subject.
-You can also search the journals via the library catalogue.

 The Digital Library provides access to past exam papers, examples of final projects and digitised chapters and articles relevant to your course.